Connect Four: Gameplay

-A gameplay example (right), shows the first player starting Connect Four by dropping one of their yellow discs into the center column of an empty game board.
+A gameplay example (below right) shows the first player starting Connect Four by dropping one of their yellow discs into the center column of an empty game board.
 The two players then alternate turns dropping one of their discs at a time into an unfilled column, until the second player, with red discs, achieves a diagonal four in a row, and wins the game.
 If the board fills up before either player achieves four in a row, then the game is a draw.

 Mathematical solution

 Connect Four is a two-player game with perfect information for both sides, meaning that nothing is hidden from anyone.
 Connect Four also belongs to the classification of an adversarial, zero-sum game, since a player's advantage is an opponent's disadvantage.

-One measure of complexity of the Connect Four game is the number of possible games board positions.
-For classic Connect Four played on a 7-column-wide, 6-row-high grid, there are 4,531,985,219,092 (about 4.5 trillion) positions for all game boards populated with 0 to 42 pieces.
+One measure of complexity of the Connect Four game is the number of possible board positions.
+For classic Connect Four played on a 7-column-wide, 6-row-high grid, there are 4,531,985,219,092 positions for all game boards populated with 0 to 42 pieces.